barnes-c/terraform-openstack-puppet-instance/README.md

 ## Module Usage

-This Terraform module is designed to provision an OpenStack instance, attach a volume, fetch a certificate from certmgr, and register the host in Foreman.
+This Terraform module is designed to provision a puppet managed OpenStack instance, attach a volume, fetch a certificate from certmgr, and register the host in Foreman.
 To use this module in your own Terraform project, follow these steps:

 ### 1. Reference the Module in Your Configuration